jharris1679/name-age-calculator/README.md

-I have simply written a script to navigate the file tree and create a table.
+I wrote a script to navigate the file tree and create a table of names and median birth years.